Yard shunter build by A&G Price in 1958.

 Tr160 was built for use in the North Island and entered service in October 1958.
 It appears to have spent all of its time in the Bay of Plenty and Auckland areas, especially in the forestry areas of Kinleith, Murupara, and Kawerau.
 The last allocation was at the Kawerau Car & Wagon Depot until being replaced by a larger Dsc in 2002.

 It has been in storage at Pahiatua since 2004 and was roaded to Paekakariki in November 2015.
-It will find use as a depot shunter depot shunter after some repairs, rust removal, repaint, documentation and training have been completed.
+After some repairs, rust removal, repaint, documentation and training were completed it is now in regular use at Paekakariki as one of our depot shunters.
+It sees use on most days.